prescottprue/react-redux-firebase/README.md

 ## Use

-Include reduxFirebase in your store compose function:
+Include reactReduxFirebase in your store compose function:

 ```javascript